dgc-cgn/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs/digid-pubsec-audit-plan.md

 Audit tips:

 * It is advisable to have a common understanding/agreement of the [Certification Parameters](https://github.com/dgc-cgn/CAS-Digital-Trust#final-certificate-scope-sub-scope-specialization-and-tailoring).
-In particular,

 ---